2013 FIA World Endurance Championship: FIA Endurance Trophy for LMP2 Drivers

 Bertrand Baguette, Martin Plowman and Ricardo González earned the Trophy for LMP2 Drivers at the 6 Hours of Bahrain.

 FIA Endurance Trophy for LMGTE Am Drivers

 Jamie Campbell-Walter and Stuart Hall secured the Trophy for LMGTE Am Drivers at the 6 Hours of Bahrain.

 Manufacturers' Championships

-Two manufacturers' championships are held in the FIA WEC, one for sports prototypes and one for grand tourers.
-The World Manufacturers' Championship is only open to manufacturer entries in the LMP1 category, and points are only awarded to the highest scoring entry from each manufacturer for each event.
-The World Cup for GT Manufacturers allows entries from both LMGTE Pro and LMGTE Am to participate, and allows the top two finishing cars from each manufacturer to earn points toward their total.
+Two manufacturers' championships were held in the FIA WEC, one for sports prototypes and one for grand tourers.
+The World Manufacturers' Championship was only open to manufacturer entries in the LMP1 category, and points were only awarded to the highest scoring entry from each manufacturer for each event.
+The World Cup for GT Manufacturers allowed entries from both LMGTE Pro and LMGTE Am to participate, and allowed the top two finishing cars from each manufacturer to earn points toward their total.
 Audi secured their second consecutive World Manufacturers' Championship at the 6 Hours of Fuji.
 Ferrari won their second consecutive World Cup at the 6 Hours of Bahrain.